Morning Classes

 Workshops

 Workshops assist the pursuit of deeper levels of exploration into new dance processes, techniques, and ways of thinking and working, for faculty and students alike.
-Workshops are scheduled throughout the year, as part of Sounding Body Series, MELT Summer and Winter Intensives, or during the Movement Research Festival.
+Workshops are scheduled throughout the year, and as part of the Sounding Body Series and MELT Summer and Winter Intensives.

 Learn More About Workshops